 Brilliant is compatible with some Nest doorbells and cameras, too.

 Brilliant also integrates with a lot of smart locks, including August locks (August Connect Wi-Fi bridge required), so you can answer when someone rings the bell, and then unlock the door right from your Brilliant control.

 Brilliant has Alexa built in, so you can control your lights and other smart home gear using only your voice.
 I use mine for all the normal Alexa stuff, too, like setting timers and checking weather.
 Don't want Alexa listening in?
 Turn off the mic right from the main screen.

 Prefer other methods of voice control?
 Not a problem.
-Brilliant is compatible with Google Assistant-enabled devices as well.
-And Apple HomeKit compatibility is currently in the works.
+Brilliant is compatible with Google Assistant and Apple HomeKit as well.

 Make a scene